Are Credit Cards Always Bad News?

 It’s a lifestyle I’ve lived from day one.
 Though I’ve mentioned that we went through some pretty tough times, and during that, Gabe’s cattle business went into debt, so technically, I have had debt in some sense; I usually forget and still think of myself as having been exclusively debt-free from birth because I wasn’t involved in the business other than helping with the cows themselves, and didn’t know about the debt until afterward.

 Why?
-Officially, so I could build up some credit should the need arise to buy a house before we had the full amount saved up (i.e., if something happens to the old mobile home we’re currently in).
+Officially, so I could build up some credit in case we needed to buy a house before we had saved the full amount (i.e., if something were to happen to the old mobile home we’re currently in).

-I found a blog, and then a Facebook group, and then another and another, talking about these fancy credit cards that allow you to earn points when you spend money.
-Airline miles for some, hotel credit for others.
+I found a blog, then a Facebook group, and then another, all discussing these premium credit cards that allow you to earn points when you spend money—airline miles for some, hotel credit for others.

-But I very quickly found out that a person with zero credit history won’t get approved for a great rewards card.
+However, I soon discovered that someone with a zero credit history won’t be approved for a great rewards card.

-So I decided to get an entry-level Capital One card and learn more about this reward travel thing when I actually had the credit to get a rewards card.
-Y’all, I had to make a security deposit to get my first credit card
+So, I decided to get an entry-level Capital One card and learn more about the rewards travel concept when I actually had the credit to get a rewards card.
+Y’all, I had to make a security deposit to get my first credit card.

-After having the Capital One card for a while (and getting my deposit back and getting my credit limit raised a time or two), I decided to look back into rewards cards.
+After having the Capital One card for a while (and receiving my deposit back and having my credit limit raised a time or two), I decided to look into rewards cards again.

 And quickly became confused.